biasmv/pv/doc/samples/ensemble/index.rst

 Display an NMR ensemble
 =================================================

-In this sample we are going to use the *loadAllModels* option of the PDB parser to load all structures present in a multi-model PDB file.
-The models are then displayed together in the viewer.
+In this sample we are going to use the *loadAllModels* option of the :func:`PDB parser<pv.io.fetchPdb>` to load all structures present in a multi-model PDB file.
+The models are then displayed together in the viewer using the :func:`cartoon render mode <pv.Viewer.cartoon>`.

 .. pv-sample::